-So I put the needle to work on a little piece of felt, anywhere I used stranded cotton.
-And it worked just fine!
+Next, I put the needle to work on a little piece of felt, thinking a fuzzy fabric might cause a problem.
+But it worked just fine!

 Spiral Eye Needles in Summary

-1. The little difficulties I experienced with both SE2 needles probably need to be straightened out before they are marketed too widely!
+1. The little difficulties I experienced with both SE2 needles were straightened out since this article was first printed.